prabirsh/NetSpeedFox/README.md

 ## Features

 - Monitors your internet speed every minute.
-- Sends a personalized and funny email alert if the download speed drops below the configured threshold.
+- Sends a personalized email alert if the download speed drops below the configured threshold.
 - Easy configuration through a setup script.

 ## Installation